alshodiev/Seq2Amino/README.md

-# RNA Sequence-Based Prediction of Aminoacylation Using Deep Learning
+# Transfer RNA Sequence-Based Prediction of Aminoacylation Percentages Using Deep Learning